 The rather charming and beautiful spot opens with a dalmatian, its ears and jowls rippling against a gust of air as Bob Dylan’s iconic “Blowin’ in the Wind” plays.
 The camera pans down to reveal the dog riding atop a carriage pulled by the famous Clydesdales as the sun is setting.
 Finally, the shot sweeps through amber grains and alongside the dusty tracks beneath the horses’ hooves, then swings around to close with a wide shot of a breathtaking, rolling landscape dotted with several large wind turbines.

 It ends with the tagline, “Now brewed with wind power for a better tomorrow.”

 It really is quite spectacular filmmaking.
-If you can’t wait, watch the preview here; you certainly won’t be alone as it has already garnered nearly 14 million views.
+If you can’t wait, there are previews online – and you certainly won’t be alone as some have already garnered nearly 14 million views.

 The ad was launched to promote the fact that Anheuser-Busch has pledged to brew all of its lines using 100% renewables, and Budweiser is the first of their products to hit the target.
 The company has committed that every Budweiser around the world will be brewed with 100% renewable electricity by 2025.
 It claims this will be the equivalent of the potential impact is equivalent to taking 48,000 passenger vehicles off the road every year.